After we covered most muscles of the front and rear upper body, it’s time address one, if not the most moonstruck muscle.

 12 – 18 sets / week

-The MRV benchmark lies somewhere between 12-18 sets/week.
-Such a volume should be recoverable for most individuals.
+The MRV benchmark can be put somewhere between 12-18 sets/week.
+That should be recoverable for most individuals.

 If you’re training 2-3 times per week, this would result in around 6-9 sets of additional triceps work, which is quite a lot!

-Therefore, I can recommend to start your mesocycle with a moderate volume and increase it over the ongoing weeks.
-This is as well a good way for you to figure out where your MAV, MRV and so on, lies.
+Therefore, I recommend to start your mesocycle with a moderate volume and increase over the ongoing weeks.
+This makes it easier to assess your own personal volume landmarks (MV, MEV, MAC, MAV, MRV).

 How often should we exercise for the optimal triceps volume?

-Basically, we would recommend staying somewhere between 2-4 workouts/week which exercise your triceps.
+Basically, we would recommend a frequency of 2-4 workouts/week that target the triceps.

 To sum up, 2-4 workouts/week is for most individuals adequate.